Jessicavazm/t1a1-workbook/README.md

 Routers has contributed immensely to the development of the internet allowing multiple devices from the same network to share internet in both home and business environments, exchange data and manage data traffic control allowing data to be transferred quickly and efficiently.

 Domains and DNS

 Domains are names that we use to access data, when you open a browser you don't need to remember the long number/letter address, instead you search for domain name.
-Domain is part of DNS (Domain Name system), this system converts domains names e.g www.google.com to IP addresses.
+Domain is part of DNS (Domain Name system), this system converts domains names e.g https://www.example.com to IP addresses and then internet browsers are able to load content.
+This process is broken into few steps which includes DNS resolver gets the query to translate the domain to IP, DNS sends the query to TLD which contains the end of the website domain address, it creates a connection after finding the right domain.
+The resolver then sends a query to authoritative DNS which respond with the IP address, finally the resolver return the IP address back to the browser, and then the user can access the web page.

+Domains are composed by:
+- Top-Level Domain(TLD):e.g: *com, org* / country-specific TLD e.g: *com.au*
+- Second-Level Domain(SLV): The main name, http//:www.example.com.au in this case "*example*" is the SLD
+- Subdomain: Option part http//:www.blog.example.com.au  in this case *.blog.*

 ## Q3
 ### Define the features of the following technologies that are essential in terms of the development of the internet: